 "People Who Died" Jim Carroll Band

 This punk song from author/poet/musician Jim Carroll, who died in 2009, might makes you a little sad since all 13 people he mentions actually died.
 Often in terrible ways.
-(Note: The video above is an abridged version of the song.
-Full song with lyrics here!)
 But at least they’re memorialized in a song that gets your blood pumping.

-Yes, that’s Leonardo DiCaprio and Mark Wahlberg in the video, which was taken from the movie The Basketball Diaries based on Carroll’s best selling book of the same name.
+Fun Fact: Leonardo DiCaprio and Mark Wahlberg starred in The Basketball Diaries, which was based on Carroll’s best selling book of the same name.

 "I’ll Fly Away" Hank Williams